Cake icon

 You can also do some research on nearby restaurants to find out which ones offer kids-eat-free deals, happy hour, and other promotions.

-Make Use of Hotel Freebies
+Use Hotel Freebies

 Hotel freebies are a valuable resource when it comes to enjoying family travel on a budget.
 We mentioned that picking a hotel with free breakfast can save quite a bit of money, but there are other included goodies you should take advantage of, as well.